 - Polypropylene is typically cheaper than it's synthetic counterparts.

 - As one would imagine, a custom designed wall-to-wall carpet is more expensive than a standard one.
 Many of

 ege'sconcepts, though, have designer collections, offering a level between standard and custom and thus also a mid-level price.

-- For wall-to-wall carpet backing, thick latex is the priciest option, followed by felt, thin latex
+- For wall-to-wall carpet backing, thick latex is the most expensive option, followed by felt, thin latex

 andfinally woven textile.
-Many carpet manufacturers globally use bitumen and PVC in their carpet backing, this is a cheaper option, but is environmentally harmful.
+Many carpet manufacturers globally use bitumen and PVC in their carpet backing.
+Though a cheaper option, these materials are environmentally harmful.